ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring high availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On cluster
+# Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster
 {: #ha-rhel-ensa}

 The following information describes the configuration of *ABAP SAP Central Services (ASCS)* and *Enqueue Replication Service (ERS)* with Red Hat Enterprise Linux (RHEL) in a RHEL HA Add-On cluster.